sc-ventures/cloudbreak-documentation/docs/common/clusters-access.md

 If you plan to access the cluster via the command line clients, SSH into the master node instance in the cluster.

-* In order to use SSH, you must generate an SSH key pair or use an existing SSH keypair.
+* In order to use SSH, you must generate an SSH key pair or use an existing SSH key pair.
 * You can find the cluster instance public IP addresses on the cluster details page.
 * When accessing instances via SSH use the `cloudbreak` user.